fabricethilaw/sonarnet/README.md

 ## Network types

-You may also use the following methods if you are only interested in some types of networks :
+You may also use the following methods if you are only interested in checking the type of connected network :

 ``connectedViaWiFi()``, ``connectedViaCellular()``, ``connectedViaEthernet()``